DavidEaton/Menominee/ImplementationChecklist.md

         }
     }

-So no need to duplicate those rules inside controllers because the domain class invariants already get validated when the Create method is invoked by its data contract data Validator class.
+So no need to duplicate those rules inside controllers because the domain class invariants already get validated when the Create method is invoked by its data contract Validator class.
 Therefore all (more likely all but a few edge cases, practically speaking) of our business rules can live in the domain classes where they belong (accoring to DDD guidance).

 Controllers look like they aren't checking much because the ASP.NET request pipeline has already invoked the domain class validators.